Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/aboutSources/04_Overview.md

 The archive tags and partially transcribes questions and discussions such that visitors can find what they are looking for while the bulk of the content remains in audio form.
 As of November 2023, I have been the only contributor to the transcribed content of the archive, but [many others](about:Acknowledgements) have helped with web design, organizing the tags, and writing documentation.
 Creating the archive has significantly enhanced my understanding and appreciation of Ajahn Pasanno’s teachings.

 ## Website
 This website is a series of static pages generated from the archive database.
-It currently contains over 1,000 excerpts from more than two dozen events.
 I originally conceived of it as a prototype stepping stone to a modern search-driven website created by someone with more web skills.
 However, with a css makeover by Chris Claudius and a floating media player created by my nephew Owen, the prototype began to look and work well enough to publish.
 It would benefit greatly from a text search feature if anyone has the skill and time to contribute one.

 ## Structure
 ### Events and Sessions